All Products

 Platform For AI:Manage third-party libraries

-In a DSW instance, you can use the Terminal to install, view, uninstall, and update Python third-party libraries.
-DSW automatically saves any modifications to the image environment.
+Use the Terminal in your DSW instance to install, view, uninstall, and update Python third-party libraries.
+DSW automatically saves the changes to your image environment.

 Install third-party libraries

-DSW provides several developer environments, including Python 2, Python 3, PyTorch, and TensorFlow 2.0.
-By default, third-party libraries are installed in the Python 3 environment.
-To install a library in a different environment, you must manually switch to that environment before you run the installation command.
-Use the following command format.
+DSW provides development environments that include Python 2, Python 3, PyTorch, and TensorFlow 2.0.
+By default, `pip` installs third-party libraries into the Python 3 environment.
+To install a library in a different environment, first switch to that environment.
+Use the following commands:

 # Install a library in the Python 3 environment.